This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Blood tests measure the amount of oxygen in your child's blood.
 A heart defect can lower your child's blood oxygen level.

 - X-ray, CT, or MRI pictures may show the size and shape of your child's heart.
-Your child may be given contrast liquid to help his heart show up better in the pictures.
+Your child may be given contrast liquid to help his or her heart show up better in the pictures.
 Tell the healthcare provider if your child has ever had an allergic reaction to contrast liquid.
 Do not let your child enter the MRI room with anything metal.
 Metal can cause serious damage.
-Tell the healthcare provider if your child has any metal in or on his body.
+Tell the healthcare provider if your child has any metal in or on his or her body.

 - An echocardiogram is a type of ultrasound.
 Sound waves are used to show the structure and function of your child's heart.

 - Cardiac catheterization is used to show the blood vessels in your child's heart.
-A catheter is threaded into your child's heart through a blood vessel in his arm, leg, or neck.
+A catheter is threaded into your child's heart through a blood vessel in his or her arm, leg, or neck.
 Contrast liquid is injected into an artery.
 Then x-rays of your child's blood flow are taken.
 Tell the healthcare provider if your child has ever had an allergic reaction to contrast liquid.

 How is CHD treated?

 Your child's heart defect may not need to be treated.
 The defect may need to be treated if it is severe or is a type that will not go away without treatment.
 Your child's age and overall health will also help healthcare providers decide if the defect should be treated.
 It may not cause health problems as your child gets older.